 Is your work not working for you?
 Are you stuck on whether to branch out professionally and which direction you might go if you did?
 Are you wondering how your skills add up to a professional life that meets your expectations and fulfills your dreams?
 Are you ready to reinvest in your reinvention?
-Want to make friends while doing this?

 Are you pregnant?
 Shopping for a stroller?
 Filling out your birth plan?
 STOP.
 You need a plan that will allow you to get rest, get fed, get showered and get out of the house when you need some me or we time.
 You need a plan for how to remain "awake" amidst the prolonged sleep deprivation that comes with newborn care.
 You need to understand perinatal mood and anxiety disorders and how they affect dads, too.
+Read more, here.

 Are the teenagers in your home making you crazy?
 A study showed that "depression is actually most common among mothers of middle school children as they catapult into the tween years".
 Studies suggest that support from other parents may even out your relationship at home.